openemr/openemr/DOCKER_README.md

 # OpenEMR Docker Documentation

 ## Overview
-The OpenEMR community loves dockers.
-We eat and breath dockers.
+The OpenEMR community loves Docker.
+We eat and breath Docker.
 The OpenEMR dockers can be found on [dockerhub](https://hub.docker.com/r/openemr/openemr/).
 There are two main categories of dockers for OpenEMR, Production Dockers and Development Dockers.
 Production dockers are meant for production use with tags such as `5.0.2` and `latest`.
 Development dockers are meant for development and include the